lizmat/articles/review-of-2022.md

 ## New Environment Variables

+Quite a few environment variables are already checked by Rakudo.
+Two more were added in the past year:

 ### RAKUDO_MAX_THREADS

 This environment variable can be set to indicate the **maximum** number of OS-threads that Rakudo may use for its thread pool.
 The default is 64, or the number of CPU-cores times 8, whichever is larger.
 Apart from a numerical value, you can also specify `"Inf`" or `"unlimited"` to indicate that Rakudo should use as many OS-threads as it can.